mdaffin/disconnected.systems/_drafts/nimduino.md

 Compile and example nim program for avr
 =======================================

-There is currently a lack of documentation around writing nim for embedded devices despite it being one of listed features of the language.
 The only working example I could find of how to compile a nim program for avr was from this  [Github issue](https://github.com/nim-lang/Nim/issues/1964).

 So let us try it out